 - Minor children and adopted children of spouses and common-law spouses, life partners, or informal life partners

-- Parents or adoptors of minor children of a Croatian citizen, a third-country national who has been granted a long-term stay or permanent residence, asylum, or subsidiary protection.
-[Read: How to adopt a child and adoption by foreigners]
+- Parents or adopters of minor children of a Croatian citizen, a third-country citizen who has been granted a long-term stay or permanent residence, asylum, or subsidiary protection

-Note: If you are in a polygamous marriage, temporary residence based on family reunification in Croatia can be granted to only one spouse.
-However, according to the Criminal act which is available here, polygamous marriages are not allowed in Croatia.
+If you are in a polygamous marriage, temporary residence based on family reunification in Croatia can be granted to only one spouse.
+According to the Kazneni zakon (Criminal act), polygamous marriages are prohibited in Croatia.
 If you or your chosen one are already married to someone, you can not get married again.
 Otherwise, you may be sentenced to up to one year in prison.

 View our other residency posts

 - Available visas and residence permits for Croatia